Yellow Canary (film): Plot

 In the Second World War, Sally Maitland appears to signal Nazi planes during a bombing raid over London, after murdering an innocent citizen in his home.
-The next morning, Sally boards a ship bound for Canada.
+The next morning, she boards a ship bound for Canada.
 Two of her fellow passengers, Jim Garrick and Polish officer Jan Orlock, seek her acquaintance, despite her long-time and well-known admiration for Nazi Germany.
-It soon becomes common knowledge that Jim is a British intelligence officer.
-Sally rebuffs his advances, but welcomes Jan's attention.
-Sally is, in fact, a deep cover British agent on a secret mission shadowing her quarry: Jan.
+It soon becomes common knowledge that Jim is a British intelligence officer and Sally rebuffs his advances, whilst welcoming Jan's attention.
+Sally is, in fact, a deep cover British agent on a secret mission to shadow Jan.
 Unbeknownst to Sally, Jim has been assigned to help and protect her.

 The ship is stopped in mid-ocean by the German heavy cruiser Prinz Eugen, and a boarding party takes Jim prisoner.
 To the puzzlement of the ship's captain, the cruiser allows the ship to continue on its way.
 It turns out that the Germans have captured an impostor, when Jim emerges from hiding.

 When they reach Halifax, Nova Scotia, Jan introduces Sally to his invalid mother, Madame Orlock.
-Jim uses his contacts to have Sally appear to be a true Nazi sympathiser by having Canadian government men expose her and warn the Orlocks to stay away from her due to her Nazi leanings.
+Jim uses his contacts to have Sally appear to be a true Nazi sympathiser, by having Canadian government men expose her and warn the Orlocks of her Nazi leanings.
 Sally pretends to try to break off their relationship to avoid trouble for them.

-Jan reveals that he is working for the Nazis and recruits Sally into his spy ring on the night of their greatest exploit.
+Jan reveals that he is working for the Nazis and recruits Sally into his spy ring.
 Sally has been waiting for this chance to find out who his fellow conspirators are, especially their leader.
 To Sally's surprise, the leader turns out to be Madame Orlock, who is not Jan's mother and is not an invalid.
 The others are people she met at her hotel (who have been covertly observing her), and even include a port immigration officer.
 The leader reveals that one of the ships of an incoming convoy has been secretly replaced by another filled with explosives, which is to be detonated when they reach Halifax, wrecking the vital port; a plan inspired by a devastating accident of the First World War.